Itchy Skin – Skin Itching

 There are nutritional supplements that help.
 In Chinese medicine a traditional herbal mixture for eye conditions caused by Liver Blood deficiency contained bat droppings, because bats have good eyesight and eat insects that supply what you, and they, need.

-However, these days you may have reservations about eating bat droppings, so consider other possibilities.
+However, these days you may have reservations about eating bat droppings, but other prescriptions – formulae – exist for Liver Blood deficiency.

 We favour a supplement that has piles of published independent clinical research about it – probably more than any other nutritional supplement available.
 It includes lots that’s good for vision.